How to Prepare for Colorado’s Psychedelic Therapy Training

 Ask yourself:

-• Are you aiming to become a licensed facilitator once Colorado’s system is fully implemented?
+Do you plan to become a licensed facilitator when the system is complete?

-• Do you plan to work in regulated healing centers, or are you still exploring career fit?
+Are you currently employed in a regulated healthcare setting, or are you still searching for a career fit?

 Step Two: Understand What “Licensed” Really Means in Colorado